 High school is a pivotal time for students, filled with academic and personal growth.
-Among the four years, one is often considered the most challenging: junior year.
+Among the four years, junior year is often considered the most challenging.

 Many students find junior year particularly tough due to increased academic demands, the pressure to score high on standardized tests, and the time needed to spend researching and applying to college.

-Keep reading to learn more on why junior year is often considered the hardest year in high school.
+Keep reading to learn more about why junior year is often considered the hardest year in high school.

 Key Points